What is a Fluted Barrel?

 Heat Dissipation

 While most barrel flutes aren’t sufficient to act as “fins” like you’d find on a heatsink, the reduction in barrel mass speeds up the dissipation of heat.
-Less material to cool and more surface area means faster heat dissipation for your firearm.
+Less material to cool and increased surface area means faster heat dissipation for your firearm.
 This will not only improve your per-shot accuracy, but can also increase the lifespan of a barrel considerably.
 The downside is that less mass increases heat accumulation, so it can be a trade-off, but most shooters find the increase in heat dissipation worth the price.
 A popular option to obtain both the benefits of a thicker barrel profile and more surface area from fluting is fluted heavy barrels; the heavy barrel profile has more mass than an M4 contour and the flutes help lower the weight from the extra steel.

 Accuracy Improvements